nuodb/nuodb-cp-docs/content/docs/administration/troubleshoot/databasecomponentunreadyreplicas.md

 Database components impacted by this alert are Transaction Engines (TEs) and Storage Managers (SMs).
 For example, it is expected for a database to have 2 TE replicas, but it has less than that for a noticeable period of time.

-On rare occasions, there may be more replicas than request and the system did not clean them up.
+On rare occasions, there may be more replicas than requested and the system did not clean them up.
 {{< /details >}}

 ### Symptom

 To manually evaluate the conditions for this alert follow the steps below.

-Database which has a component with unready replicas will have the `Ready` status condition set to `False`.
+A database, which has a component with unready replicas, will have the `Ready` status condition set to `False`.
 List all unready databases.

 ```sh